realmagicgreen/magicgreen11ty/src/content/articles/2018-06-13-zooming-in-on-biodiversity.md

 ---
-name: Zooming in on biodiversity
+title: Zooming in on biodiversity
-subtitle: An ASEAN wide photo contest capturing the richness of biological resources in the region.
+subtitle: "An ASEAN wide photo contest capturing the richness of biological resources in the region."
-description: Biodiversity is the variety of life on Earth.
-These forms of life include microorganisms, fungi, plants, and animals, including the communities that they form and the habitats in which they live.
-According to the Convention on Biological Diversity, biodiversity is - the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems...
+description: "Biodiversity is the variety of life on Earth and include microorganisms, fungi, plants, and animals, the communities they form, the habitats in which they live."
+date: 2018-06-13
+published: true
 category: know
-tags: ASEAN  Indonesia Malaysia Myanmar Philippines Singapore biodiversity initiative learning tropical
-image: /assets/p/posts/know/zooming-in-on-biodiversity/zooming-in-on-biodiversity.jpg
+tags: [article, ASEAN, Indonesia, Malaysia, Myanmar, Philippines, Singapore, biodiversity, initiative, learning, permaculture, tropical]
+cover_image: ./images/know/zooming-in-on-biodiversity/zooming-in-on-biodiversity.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: BIO DIVERSITY # lowercase, max 12 digits, including spaces
 flag: # new or other...